Fobazi Ettarh: Career

-Research, librarianship, and influence
+Research, librarianship and influence

-Ettarh's research focuses on gap between values of librarianship and the realities for "marginalized librarians and users".
-She also focuses on inclusion, equity, and diversity in libraries, including social and organizational privilege, and the notion of vocational awe as related to librarians.
-She is also involved with the We Here community and talks about "creating communities of color" within libraries which support one other.
+Ettarh's research focused on gap between values of librarianship and the realities for "marginalized librarians and users."
+Her scholarship also focused on inclusion, equity, and diversity in libraries, including social and organizational privilege, and the notion of vocational awe as related to librarians.
+She was also involved with the We Here community and talks about "creating communities of color" within libraries which support one other.
 In 2017, she was selected as a ALA Emerging Leader.

 Ettarh's article January 2018 In the Library with the Lead Pipe article received an honorable mention in the 2018 Library Juice Paper Contest and appeared on library science course syllabi.
 Her article was praised for allowing librarians to talk about the profession with "more honesty".
 Abby Hargreaves of Book Riot argued that there is "staunch reality" in examining the ALA "Library Bill of Rights", saying it deserves a "sense of awe".
 She also said that vocational awe should be deconstructed and eliminated "in ourselves and in our customers".

 The term "vocational awe" has been used by scholars in articles about music librarianship, theological librarianship, early career librarians, preservation, academic librarians, stress and burnout of library workers, higher education, and other topics.
 The term has also been used by non-librarians.
 Cartoonist Alison Bechdel described Dykes to Watch Out For protagonist Mo Testa as falling into "the pitfall of vocational awe, believing that her public library job is a religious calling".
 Writer John Warner proposed a similar term, institutional awe, derived from vocational awe, referring to when no individual sacrifice is "too great in order to preserve the status quo functioning of the institution."

 In May 2020, Ettarh was named as a "mover & shaker" by Library Journal.
 In March 2021, scholar Zahra Osman said that Ettarh, apart from her scholarly work, often spends time giving interviews with MLIS students covering her perspectives on library leadership.